Remote PC Access

 - In Device Manager > Network adapters > Ethernet adapter, go to Power Management and clear Allow the computer to turn off this device to save power.
 Ensure that Allow this device to wake the computer is selected.

 - Use the Linux VDA on physical machines only in non-3D mode.
-Due to limitations on NVIDIA’s driver, the local screen of the PC cannot be blacked out and displays the activities of the session when HDX 3D mode is enabled.
+Due to limitations on NVIDIA’s driver, the PC’s local screen annot be blacked out, and displays session activities when HDX 3D mode is enabled.
 Showing this screen is a security risk.

 - Catalogs with Linux machines must use the static preassigned user assignment method.
 Catalogs with Linux machines cannot use either the static autoassigned or random pooled assignment methods.